husarion/husarion_ugv_crsf_teleop/ROS_API.md

 ### Launch Files

 - `teleop.launch.py`: Launches crsf_teleop_node node.
-Automatically respawns node if it exits.
-Node's namespace can be set using the `namespace` launch argument.
-Custom parameters file can be provided by setting the `params_file` launch argument.
+Automatically respawns node if a remote controller is connected.
+A namespace of a node can be set using the `namespace` launch argument.
+A custom parameters file can be provided by setting the `params_file` launch argument.

 #### Parameters